AadilPB/noise-terrain-generator/README.md

-# perlin-terrain-generator
+# noise-terrain-generator
-A terrain generator using perlin noise.
+A terrain generator that will use different noise functions to generate terrain.

+This project is a work in progress.